mininet/mininet.github.com/source/walkthrough/index.markdown

 To disable both halves of a virtual ethernet pair:

-	link s1 h2 down
+	link s1 h1 down

 You should see an OpenFlow Port Status Change notification get generated.
 To bring the link back up:

-	link s1 h2 up
+	link s1 h1 up

 ### XTerm Display

-To display an xterm for h2 and h3:
+To display an xterm for h1 and h2:

-	xterm h2 h3
+	xterm h1 h2

 Examples